 - Make white candles "bloody" by dripping red wax over them.

 Browsing through a thrift store can yield unexpectedly creepy props.
 Framed black-and-white family photos can be made into spooky imagery by blacking out the eyes.
 Painting vintage baby dolls with a ghostly pallor morphs them into mini zombies.
 Score a life-sized dummy or skeleton and drape it across the lawn as an ominous warning to all who enter.
 Even old glass bottles and vases can be filled with red dye to suggest a bloody pact with evil spirits.

 Create an Aura with Light, Fog and Sound

-Filling a room with the white clouds from a dry ice or a fog machine conjure the specters that roam the earth.
+- Filling a room with the white clouds from a dry ice or a fog machine conjures the specters that roam the earth.

 Dress up your family and friends as monsters and goons to help turn the haunted house into living graveyard or zombie haven.
 Even the cheapest makeup kit can illicit howls from jaded hearts.
 Place the undead at unexpected points throughout your house and space out the guests so they don't know what's coming.
 Houses that have a dummy or two strewn across their lawn can plant a "live one" for a fun surprise.
 Be sure and warn any actors not touch the attendees.

 After mapping the route, adding the decor and placing any ghouls, test the haunted house with a walk through.
 It may seem like everything will add up to shrieks and giggles, but it never hurts to double check.
 A bit of decor that was brilliant a few days before Halloween might wind up being goofy.
 It never hurts to ask friends and family for input.